fb pixel

 Referees for students who have applied to both The University of Winnipeg Graduate Studies Scholarship and the President’s Distinguished Graduate Student Scholarship should submit a single letter in support of both awards.

-Letters of support for The University of Winnipeg Graduate Studies Scholarship should speak to the student’s intellectual ability, academic accomplishment, and community engagement.
+Letters of support for The University of Winnipeg Graduate Studies Scholarship should speak to the student's academic accomplishment, and community engagement.
 Letters in support of the President's Distinguished Graduate Student Scholarship in addition to this award should also address the student's research potential.